wmt-mobile/Hacktoberfest-2024/Readme.md

 ## Ready to Dive In? 🚀

-1. **Find an issue** that interests you and ask the project maintainers to assign it to you.
+1. **Find an issue** that is assigned to you, or ask the project maintainers to assign it if not.
 2. **Fork the repository** to your own GitHub.
 3. Clone it to your local machine:
    ```bash
    git clone "https://github.com/wmt-mobile/Hacktoberfest-2024.git"